Mehtawtik (Meductic) Village National Historic Site of Canada

 Description of Historic Place

-Key elements that contribute to the heritage character of the site include:
+Key elements contributing to the heritage value of this site include:

-- its location west of the confluence of the Eel and Saint John rivers in New Brunswick;
+• its location west of the confluence of the Eel and Welastekw (Saint John) rivers in New Brunswick;

-- the integrity of any surviving or as yet unidentified archaeological remains which may be found within the site in their original placement and extent, including any surviving remains discovered during 1964-1967 excavations prior to flooding;
+• the integrity of any surviving or as yet unidentified archaeological remains which may be found within the site in their original placement and extent, including any surviving remains identified during 1964-1967 excavations prior to flooding;

 Government of Canada

 Historic Sites and Monuments Act